dshadowwolf/ideas-for-a-new-language/operators-flow-control-and-other-things.md

+### Redesign/New Thoughts
+The items in the [Basics](#Basics_of_any_programming_language) section apply, to a degree, but because of something of a revolution/evolution in the design of the language, there are quite a few changed in what is needed for the language.
+For instance, thanks to how the conceptualization of the proposed language has changed, there is no longer an "assignment" for providing values to variables - you instead "associate" a defined name with a given value.
+To help enforce this conceptual difference in the programmers mind, calling this an "assignment" and using a classic "assignment" operator is not correct.

+For this new, conceptual, design we replace the "assignment" operator with the "associate" operator and add an operator that functions similar to the "apply" of some functional languages.
+This "apply" operator, however, applies a "context" to a function - basically associating a parameter list (declaration, not actual values) with the code of the function - giving some extra state and context to the somewhat closed scope of the function itself.
+It remains undecided, at this time if it will also be used as part of the lanugage paradigm for function calls - ie: applying the actual parameter values to the defined function and getting a result.

+This leads to the following set of proposed operators - 28 in total, grouped into 4 overall groupings and further subdivided, where needed, into more specific functional blocks.
+As can be seen, there were a few changes/additions and the "Boolean Not" operator also does double duty as the binary math NOT/Invert operator.
+The three items of block 4 are complete language constructs - with one of them a variant of another - that are commonly called "operators" but take a more complex form than any of the others.
+There are some other pieces that might be considered "Operators", in a way, but don't actually act as operators in form.

+### New Proposed operators:
+1. Math Operators
+   1. Classic Arithmetic Operators
+      1. Addition:             +
+	  2. Subtraction:          -
+	  3. Multiplication:       *
+	  4. Division:             /
+	  5. Modulo:               %
+   2. Bitwise/Binary Operators
+      1. AND:                  &
+	  2. OR:                   |
+	  3. NOT:                  !
+	  4. XOR:                  ~
+      5. Shift Left:           <<
+      6. Shift Right:          >>
+      7. Roll Left:            <<<
+      8. Roll Right:           >>>
+2. Boolean/Comparison Operators
+   1. Basic Operators
+      1. Equality:             =
+      2. Less Than:            <
+	  3. Greater Than:         >
+	  4. Inequality:           !=
+   2. Extended/Compound
+      1. Less-Than-Or-Equal:   <=
+	  2. Greater-Than-Equal:   >=
+	  3. Identity/Identical:   ==
+   3. Combining/Alternation/Other
+      1. AND:                  &&
+	  2. OR:                   ||
+	  3. NOT:                  !
+3. Special Operators
+   1. Associate:               <->
+   2. Apply:                   ->
+4. Non-Operator "linguistic operators"
+   1. Ternary:                 <expression>?<value if true>:<value if false>
+   2. Shortcut Ternary:        <expression>?:<value if false>
+   3. Range:                   <value>..<value>

+### Original Thoughts/Design follows
 ###Basics of any programming language
 1. Math operations
   * At its core a computer does exactly what the name implies - computes.
 So every language needs a basic set of math operations